7RU7H/Archive/Tools/Packet-Analysis/Wireshark/Wireshark.md

 - **Application Protocol (Layer 5):** This will show details specific to the protocol used, such as HTTP, FTP,  and SMB.
 From the Application layer of the OSI model.
 - **Application Data:** This extension of the 5th layer can show the application-specific data.

+## Statistics

+From the `Statistcs` drop down:
+- Resolved Addresses - identifies IP addresses and DNS names within the capture file
+- Protocol Hierarchy - tree view based on packet counters and percentages
+- Conversations - display traffic from two specific endpoints formatted: ethernet, Ipv4, IPv6, TCP and UDP - the number is display next to protocol name in tab
+- Endpoints - simiilar to converations provides unique information for ethernet, Ipv4, IPv6, TCP and UDP - resolving MAC address for known manufacturer's transport names, network IP addresses, VLAN IDs, etc
+	- Geolocation
+	- Organisation
+	- AS numbers
+- IPv4 and 6 Statistics - provide information per protocol
+- DNS - tree view of packet counter and percentages of DNS protocol usage
+- HTTP - tree view of packet counter and percentages of HTTP

 ## References

 [Miguel Sampaio da Veiga](https://medium.com/hacker-toolbelt/wireshark-filters-cheat-sheet-eacdc438969c) [Wireshark.org Wiki](https://wiki.wireshark.org/Home)
 [Wireshark Official](https://www.wireshark.org/)